Dynamic Pinch Grip Training

 - Evolving the Kettlebell Snatch

 This entry was posted on Friday, April 22nd, 2011 at 12:30 pm and is filed under athletic strength training lift odd objects, grip hand forearm training for sports, how to build pinch strength, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson